upleveled/notion-backup/README.md

 3. download, unzip and commit the content from each export to the repository

 ## Related

-- [Notion Backup Enhancer](https://github.com/juba0x00/notion-backup-enhancer) - renames all files and directories within your Notion backup to human-friendly names, making it easier to understand and navigate your backup structure.
+- [Notion Backup Enhancer](https://github.com/juba0x00/notion-backup-enhancer) - rename files and folders after backup to remove Notion id

 ## Credit